Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Passenger

-* These men came onboard in Montevideo on Oct.
-9-1944 (some of them were whalers who had been without a job in Montevideo for some time, and had joined the ship in order to get to the UK).
+* These men came on board in Montevideo on Oct.
+9-1944 (some of them were whalers who had been without a job in Montevideo for some time, and had joined the ship in order to travel to the UK).

 ** The stokers Ebbe Lundberg and George Nichols appear to have been signed on just before departure on Oct.
 10 because the regular stokers T. Normann and someone by the last name of Annerfeldt had gone ashore the night before and had not returned in time for departure.

-More on the 3 Norwegians - (The first one listed, Ordinary Seaman Torgny Jorde, died in an accident on board on Jan.
-19-1943).
+Stavern Memorial commemorations - The 3 Norwegians are commemorated here.
+(The first one listed, Ordinary Seaman Torgny Jorde, had died in an accident on board on Jan.
+19-1943, as mentioned in the narrative above).
 Lars Teien is listed as Engineer at this memorial for seamen in Stavern, Norway

 The text on this page was compiled with the help of: "Nortraships flåte", J. R. Hegland, "Jon's Odyssey", Jon Veiberg, "Sjøforklaringer fra 2. verdenskrig", Volume I - Norwegian Maritime Museum (extract from ship's journal, captain's report and misc. statements given at the maritime hearings) - ref My sources.